-A candidate will be excluded if s/he fails 75% or more of the courses for which s/he has been registered in that academic year, irrespective of the number of credits thus far obtained towards the degree.
+A candidate will be excluded if they fail 65% or more of the courses for which they have been registered in that academic year, irrespective of the number of courses thus far obtained towards the degree.
 This rule does not apply to students who have nearly completed their degrees but for a few courses that they are repeating.

-If the candidate fails less than 75% of the courses for which s/he has been registered in that academic year, the following consideration applies: Is it possible for the candidate to complete the entire LLB degree programme within a five-year period?
+If the candidate fails less than 65% of the courses for which they have been registered in that academic year, the following consideration applies: Is it possible for the candidate to complete the entire LLB degree programme within a five-year period?
 If not, then the candidate will be excluded (i.e., maximum of first degree plus 5 LLB years, irrespective of the order of registration).